Riacecilia/Recreating-Vue-js-docs/src/content/docs/essentials/class-and-style-bindings.md

 ***

-**Example 5:**
+**Example: Conditional Classes in Arrays**

-To toggle a class in the list conditionally, you can do it with a ternary expression:
+**Purpose:** To toggle classes conditionally within the array using ternary expressions, so a class will only apply when isActive is truthy.

 **Implementation:**